MichelleLucero/unit-2-project/README.md

 ## User Stories

-- As a user I should be able to find a restaurant by category
-- As a user I should be able to find a restaurant by name
+- As a user, I should be able to find a restaurant by category, name, or address
-- As a user I should be able to create a new review
+- As a user, I should be able to create a new review for a specific restaurant
-- As a user, I should be able to see my review(s)
+- As a user, I should be able to see all the review(s) I have created
 - As a user, I should be able to update my review(s)
 - As a user, I should be able to delete my review(s)
-- As a user I should be able to see reviews for a specific restaurant
+- As a user, I should be able to see reviews for a specific restaurant
-- As a user I should be able to rate a restaurant from 1 - 5, 5 being highest score
+- As a user, I should be able to rate a restaurant from 1 - 5, 5 being highest score
+- As a user, I should be able to update my rating for a restaurant
-- As a user I should be able to see restaurant details
+- As a user, I should be able to see restaurant details

 ## Entity Relationship Diagram